-Montgomery's teams have also been highly successful away from the softball diamond as each one of them has registered a team grade point average above 3.0 for the past 10 years.
+Montgomery's teams have always been highly successful away from the softball diamond as each one of them has registered a team grade point average above 3.0 for the past 11 years.
 His 2001 team at Georgetown College posted a cumulative GPA that ranked in the top 10 of the National Fastpitch Coaches Association All-Academic Teams.
 His Northern Colorado team in 2012 finished ranked No. 2 in the country in team GPA.

 He earned his bachelor's degree from Eastern Kentucky in 1992 and his master's degree from Georgetown College in 2000.